MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/triggers.md

 }
 ```

-The properties exposed by the trigger action can be set
+The event trigger can then be consumed from XAML:
-    in the XAML declaration as follows:

 ```xaml
 <EventTrigger Event="TextChanged">